Kukuster/SumStatsRehab/README.md

 ```

 Notes:
- - SSrehab will only consider data in the columns which indices are specified in the config file.
+ - SSrehab will only consider data from the columns which indices are specified in the config file.
+If one of the above columns is present in the SS file but wasn't specified in the config file, then SSrehab treats the column as missing.
  - In this example, all the 10 columns from the list of supported columns are present.
 But none of the columns above are mandatory.
-If certain columns are missing, `fix` command will attempt to restore them if possible.
+If certain columns are missing, the `fix` command will attempt to restore them if possible.

 ### 5. Run the `fix` command
-When the config file is created, and dbSNP datasets are preprocessed, chain file is downloaded if necessary, then `fix` command may be used utilizing all its features.
+When the config file is created, and dbSNP datasets are preprocessed, the chain file is downloaded if necessary, then the `fix` command can use all its features.

-Although it is normally a part of execution of `fix` command, user may choose to manually run `diagnose` beforehand.
+Although it is normally a part of the execution of the `fix` command, a user may choose to manually run `diagnose` beforehand.

-If `diagnose` is ran without additional arguments, it is "readonly", i.e. doesn't write into the file system.
+If `diagnose` is ran without additional arguments, it is "read-only", i.e. doesn't write into the file system.

 Run `diagnose` as follows: